acedesigns/my-kyc-app/README.md

 - **Firebase Firestore**: Building a real-time backend with WebSockets from scratch is time-consuming.
 Firebase Firestore provides a production-ready, scalable, and incredibly simple-to-use real-time database.
 It handles everything, allowing time to focus on the front-end.

-- **Material-UI (MUI)**: Used to accelerate UI development.
+- **Chakra-UI (Chakra)**: Used to accelerate UI development.
 Instead of writing custom CSS for hours.

 - **Responsive Web App (vs. React Native, Flutter)**: A responsive web app is the fastest way to simulate a mobile device.